 If you’re finding yourself in a financial situation where you can’t seem to find a solution, bankruptcy could be a viable option.
-Bankruptcy is a viable option for some, but it’s not right for everyone.
-Here are some things to consider before making a decision about filing for bankruptcy.
+Bankruptcy is a viable option for some, but it’s not suitable for everyone.
+Here are some things to consider before deciding on filing for bankruptcy.

 Your Finances Will Be Scrutinized

 When you file for bankruptcy, you essentially hand over all the details of your finances to the court for review.
 You will be asked about purchases you have made in the past and the debt you have incurred.
 Every receipt, bank statement, and financial document will be reviewed under a microscope.
 If you’re uncomfortable with this level of scrutiny, you might want to consider another option, such as debt consolidation.

 If you’re married with joint tax returns or bank statements, your spouse may be susceptible to the same level of scrutiny that you will undergo.
 In addition, since the line of separation between personal and joint finances in your marriage may be blurred, your spouse may experience a personal invasion of privacy.

 Even after bankruptcy, you may still be responsible for some obligations.
 Debts like child support and alimony will remain your responsibility, as will any outstanding student loans.
 Debts incurred from being sued will also remain.
 You should consider this carefully, mainly if the sum of these debts after bankruptcy could still prevent you from getting back on your feet financially.